Condor2026/Condor2026/README.md

 - **ETH:** `0x8eEA6C4B77DaB2C20E632407065c4F5d93093EaA`
 - **BTC:** `bc1qfvmwav55r3fqk88duux70z37kqw05c4k9t7h0j`
 - **ETH (and USDC/USDT):** | USD | ETC | BTC
+-
+# Operational Security Notice

+For operational security reasons (active work on pro-Russian threat actors), I maintain anonymity until formal interest is expressed and an NDA or contract is signed.

+Real personal data will only be provided once the company demonstrates serious interest and I consider it safe to do so.

 **Policy:** `I do not sell data.
 I do not share Andrómeda.
 I do not SELL Andrómeda.
 I only share results through ethical collaborations with legitimate entities (SOCs, CSIRTs, governments, NGOs).`